 1) Use this time to reflect on the year behind, what did you accomplish this year?

-Write down your accomplishments and achievements from the year and then and quantify them if you can, make detailed informative notes.
+Write down your accomplishments and achievements from the year and then quantify them if you can, making detailed informative notes.

 Ensure that the information is of high quality, focus on tasks that made a difference.
-Even if there are only two or three points that are noteworthy, then just focus and detail these.
+Even if it is two or three points that are noteworthy, then just focus and detail these.

-Fewer accomplishments of high quality are better than a long list of average figures.
+Fewer accomplishments of high quality can be better than a long history of average success.